 Hiring an experienced attorney at the beginning of the accusations can provide the best outcome for your case.
 An experienced attorney can often find procedural issues such as illegal search and seizure, and this will weaken the case against you.

-Attorney Andrew B. Jones will fight for you and determine the best defense to ensure your rights and freedom are protected.
+The criminal defense attorneys at Jones Law Office will fight for you and determine the best defense to ensure your rights and freedom are protected.
 Call (574) 239-7017 or submit a form to request your free consultation today.

 Defending Against Rape Charges